 326 in the Promenade Levels and 105 to 123 in the LOGE

-The newly roofed 14,000 spectator Louis Armstrong stadium is set to debut at the 2018
+The roofed 14,000 spectator Louis Armstrong stadium opened for the 2018

-Louis Armstrong ticket, the other seats inside The Louis Armstrong stadium are open
+Louis Armstrong ticket, the upper level of the Louis Armstrong stadium are open

 to all ticket holders, including those with Grounds Passes.
 The best way to access